Back

 For you to be able to buy back previous months, they must align with specific criteria.

 The buyback opportunity is only available to borrowers with at least 120 months of certified qualifying employment.
 Additionally, buying back previous months in forbearance or deferment must result in forgiveness of the loans under PSLF or TEPSLF (Temporary Expanded PSLF).
-Requiring 120 months of approved qualifying employment prior to applying prevents borrowers from unnecessarily buying back months that aren’t eligible for PSLF credit.
+This rule prevents borrowers from buying months that would not count toward forgiveness.

-If borrowers have not consolidated their Direct Loans, they can buy back months starting from October 2007, when the PSLF program was established by law.
-Borrowers who have consolidated their loans can only buy back months after the date of their most recent consolidation.
-Months prior to consolidation are not eligible for buyback.
+Borrowers who have not consolidated Direct Loans can buy back months beginning in October 2007, when PSLF began.
+Borrowers who consolidated their loans can only buy back months after their most recent consolidation date.
+Months before consolidation do not qualify.

-Borrowers are recommended to wait until their accounts are updated through the payment count adjustment later this year before submitting a PSLF buyback request.
+Borrowers should wait until their accounts are updated through the payment count adjustment later this year before submitting a PSLF buyback request.
 Any borrowers who have submitted a PSLF form and have approved qualifying employment will see updates in the fall.

 Buyback Amount Determination